Retrospected/app.picnic/README.txt

-Doing your groceries at Picnic via Homey.

-Trigger flows based on various order events or add individual items or items based on a recipy to your shopping cart.
+Add individual items or multiple items based on a recipy to your shopping cart.
+Or trigger flows based on the different states of your order.

+After installing the app, login using your Picnic account via the app settings.
+Here you can also add your favorite recipies.

+Note: this app is not officially maintained by Picnic.